angular/angular/docs/DEBUG_COMPONENTS_REPO_IVY.md

 2\) Clone the `angular/components` repository if not done yet ([quick link to repo](https://github.com/angular/components)).

-3\) Set up the package output in the `components` repository by running the following command in the `angular/angular` repo:
+3\) Set up the package output in the `angular/components` repository by running the following command in the `angular/angular` repo:

 ```bash
 node ./scripts/ci/update-deps-to-dist-packages.js {COMPONENTS_REPO}/package.json ./dist/packages-dist-ivy-aot
 ```

-4\) Switch into the `components` repository and run the tests by using the following command:
+4\) Switch into the `angular/components` repository and run the tests by using the following command:

 ```bash